 A hospice doctor approves patients for hospice admission, oversees patients’ hospice care teams, and re-certifies patients for continued hospice care.
 These physicians are available to visit patients as needed, and to consult with patients’ personal doctors and other physicians in the community.

-They can see a patient at home, in a long-term care facility, or at an inpatient hospice center.
+They can see a patient at home, in a long-term care facility, at the hospital, or at an inpatient hospice center.

 As Samaritan, our hospice physicians:

 • Provide medical consultation to all hospice personnel.

 • Participate in hospice team meetings to discuss care of individual patients.